MitchiMotcho/mitchimotcho.github.io/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to reuse with attribution.
+This project is licensed under the GNU V3 License.